kocyk908/inception/DEV_DOC.md

 * `DOMAIN_NAME` - Your login domain (lkoc.42.fr).
 * `DATA_PATH` - Path to persistent data on host (/home/lkoc/data).

----

-## Building and Running
+## 2. Build and Launch
-We use a `Makefile` to control Docker Compose.
+We use a `Makefile` as a shortcut for long Docker Compose commands.

-* Build and start everything: `make` (This runs `docker compose up -d --build`)
+**Start the infrastructure:**
+* Command: `make`
+* What it actually does: It runs `docker compose up -d --build` inside the `srcs` folder.
+This command reads your `docker-compose.yml`, builds the images from scratch, and starts the containers in the background.

+**Stop the infrastructure:**
-* Stop and remove containers: `make down`
+* Command: `make down`
-* Full clean (removes containers, networks, and volumes): `make clean`

----

-## Data Storage (Volumes)
-If you restart the containers, your data is safe.
-We use Docker named volumes linked to the host machine.
-* Database files are saved in: `/home/lkoc/data/db`
-* WordPress files are saved in: `/home/lkoc/data/wp`

----

-## Useful Commands for Debugging
-If something goes wrong, use these commands:

-**Check Status:**
-* `docker ps` - See if all containers are running and healthy.

-**Check Logs (Errors):**
+* What it actually does: It runs `docker compose down`.
+This safely stops the running containers and removes the custom network.

+## 3. Manage Containers and Volumes
+Use these commands to manage the stack:
+* `docker compose ps` – View status of containers.
-* `docker compose logs -f` - See live error messages from all services.
+* `docker compose logs -f` – See live error logs.
-* `docker compose logs wordpress` - See logs only for the WordPress container.

-**Go Inside a Container:**
-* `docker exec -it mariadb sh` - Open a terminal inside the database to check files.
-* `docker exec -it wordpress sh` - Open a terminal inside WordPress.
+* `docker exec -it <name> sh` – Access a container's terminal.

-**Network & Volumes:**
-* `docker network ls` - Check if the "inception" network exists.
-* `docker network inspect inception` - See which containers are connected to the network.
-* `docker volume ls` - Check if your "wp" and "db" volumes are created.
+* `docker volume ls` – List active volumes.

+## 4. Data Storage and Persistence
+All project data is stored on the host machine to ensure it is not lost:
+* **Path:** `/home/lkoc/data/`
+* **WordPress files:** Stored in the `wp` volume.
+* **Database files:** Stored in the `db` volume.

+Even if you delete the containers using `make down`, the data stays safe in these folders.
+When you run `make` again, the website will load exactly as you left it.